hfa224/bristoldata/README.md

 # bristoldata
-Project for displaying data from Bristol Council API
+Project for displaying data from Bristol Council API.
+Start by running "node app" in the root folder.